Drone Roof Survey vs Traditional Roof Inspection (2026 Guide)

 ✔ Pre-planning for CIF bids or capital works

-✔ Large commercial sites requiring quick condition checks
+✔ Large public-sector and commercial sites requiring quick condition checks

 ✔ Situations where speed, safety and minimal disruption are essential